memfault/interrupt/_posts/2019-07-23-using-pypi-packages-with-GDB.md

 ---
-title: "Supercharge GDB with Python PyPi Packages"
+title: "Using Python PyPi Packages with GDB"
 description:
-  "How to setup GDB and Python to use PyPi packages in GDB scripts"
+  "How to setup GDB, virtualenv, and Python to use PyPi packages in GDB scripts"
 author: tyler
 ---